 How to Grow Purple Fountain Grass

-Although it can be planted nearly anytime, spring is the most suitable time for planting.
+Although it can be planted nearly anytime, spring is the most suitable time for planting purple fountain grass.
 These plants need a sunny location with well-draining soil.
-Since mature plants can reach about five feet tall and just as wide, they should be given plenty of room in the garden with at least three feet in between.
-Dig a hole both deep and wide enough to accommodate the roots and then water your purple fountain grass thoroughly.
+Since mature plants can reach about 5 feet tall and nearly as wide, they should be given plenty of room in the garden with at least 3 feet between plants.
+Dig a hole both deep and wide enough to accommodate the roots and then water your purple fountain grass thoroughly after planting.

-This grass will tolerate some light shade though it enjoys the full sunlight.
+This grass will tolerate some light shade though it prefers full sunlight.
 Look for an area in your garden that receives full sun, as the plant prefers warmer conditions.

 Purple fountain grasses can do well in many types of soil as long as it is well-draining.
-The preferred soil is loamy soil.
+Loamy soil provides the best results.

 Purple fountain grass is considered a drought-tolerant ornamental grass.
 Water once or twice a week until plants are established.
 Give time for the soil to dry to the touch between each watering.
-In areas that receive rain occasionally, you will not need to water the grass once it has been established.
+In areas that receive rain occasionally, you will not need to water the grass once it has become established.
 If you are cursed with a soil that is somewhat waterlogged, try a sedge grass instead.

 Temperature and Humidity

-Purple fountain grass is best grown in hardiness zones 9 to 10.
-If your winter temperatures remain above 20 degrees Fahrenheit, then purple fountain grass can be grown as a perennial and cut back in early spring.
+If your winter temperatures remain above 20 degrees Fahrenheit, then purple fountain grass can be grown as a perennial and cut back in early spring each year.
 New growth will initiate as the temperatures climb.

 Those in colder zones will have to make do with enjoying its vivid color and striking, vase-shaped form in summer and fall, unless you do not mind going through the trouble of overwintering it indoors.

-Fountain grass is hardy and grows in poor soil, but fertilizer will boost its growth.
+Fountain grass is hardy and grows fairly well in poor soil, but fertilizer will boost its growth.
 The grass will need additional nutrients when flowering.
 During that time (generally, the summer), use a general-purpose, slow-release fertilizer.

 Propagating Purple Fountain Grass